 One of my favorite things in the world is talking.
 I’ve always been like that.

 Talking really stimulates my mind.
-And deep conversation is like sex for the brain.
+And the deep conversation is like sex for the brain.

-But here’s thing: Too much talking is bad habit for two reasons.
+But here’s the thing: Too much talking is a bad habit for two reasons.

 1. Talking Keeps Your Ears Closed

-My obsession for talking turned me into a person who always wanted to say something.
+My obsession with talking turned me into a person who always wanted to say something.